TylerMizuyabu/web-calculator/README.md

 ## Running It Locally

 The fastest way to get this running locally is with docker & docker-compose.
 To do it this way you must have both of these installed.
 Then in the root directory of this project just run `docker-compose up` (I would also recommend using the `-d` flag to detach logs from your console).
 Once this is has finished spinning up the client and athe server you should be able to navigate to http://localhost:4200 to see the app.

+You can also find a deployed instance here: https://morning-reef-94143.herokuapp.com/